High Speed Spindle

 The new high-speed spindle is a bit pricy.
 I’ll know the final cost if I decide to proceed with this quest for rotational speed.
 The little Taig mill doesn’t need more than ¼ HP for most of the work it performs.
 The Spindle I am considering is 800 watts which is 1 HP.
 It requires a VFD (Variable Frequency Drive) that produces 3 phase, 110 volt output and can vary its frequency output from between about 100Hz to 400Hz.
 The frequency change is what varies the speed of the spindle.

-I am a certified commercial VFD start-up engineer and have a very good understanding of how VFD drives function.
-I have not seen the VFD for the spindle, but its (published) operational parameters are familiar.
+I am a certified commercial VFD start-up/commissioning engineer and have a very good understanding of how VFD drives function.
+I have not seen the VFD for this spindle, but its (published) operational parameters are familiar.

-The spindle may have a issue for some folks.
+The spindle may have an issue for some folks.
 It’s not actually an issue, however.
 The spindle has an ER11 collet holder rather than the Taig ER16 size.
-That means the largest tool the high-speed ER11 collet can hold is ¼ inch.
+That means the largest nominal size tool the high-speed ER11 collet can hold is ¼ inch.
 The ER16 holds a 3/8 as its largest.

 I call it a non-issue as the purpose for using the ER11 spindle is to spin small diameter tools at very high speeds.
 Not to be a universal replacement for the standard Taig ER16 spindle.
 Solution is, don’t throw away the stock spindle and motor.